-This morning it was disappointing to read the headline, “End of the world 2018: Will the Rapture occur on April 23?”
-Once again someone who claims to be a Christian declared that the rapture would occur on April 23, 2018 and the world was coming to an end.
-Seven years ago Harold Camping declared that the rapture would occur on May 21, 2011.
+A couple of years ago, it was disappointing to read the headline, “End of the world 2018: Will the Rapture occur on April 23?”
+Once again someone who claimed to be a Christian declared that the rapture would occur on April 23, 2018 and the world was coming to an end.
+Harold Camping declared that the rapture would occur on May 21, 2011.
 When the day passed and the event did not occur, he admitted his error and revised his date.
 He said that he had made a mistake and the real date was October 21, 2011.
 Ronald Weinland predicted that Christ would return on September 29, 2011 and when the rapture did not occur on that date, he revised the date to May 27, 2012.
 That date came and went and the world still exists to this day.
-(Now David Meade had declared that the rapture would occur on April 23, 2018, but Mathieu Jean-Marc Joseph Rodriguez says it will happen on June 24, 2018, but they are not correct either.)
+(Now David Meade had declared that the rapture would occur on April 23, 2018, and Mathieu Jean-Marc Joseph Rodriguez said it would happen on June 24, 2018, but they were not correct either.)
 The purpose of this article is to answer the question, “When will the end of the world occur?”

 End of the World 2018